2023 Pro-Business Agenda

 - Support legislative measures that appropriate more long-term, sustainable K-12 funding through Pennsylvania’s fair funding formula to ensure equitable access to high-quality education.

 - Strengthen partnerships between post-secondary institutions and the employer community to meet workforce training needs and retain students in our community.

 - Encourage solutions that increase resources for high-quality child-care to ensure families have reliable, safe, and affordable childcare.

 - Promote workplace diversity, equity, and inclusion and support equal access to workforce opportunities.

 - Remove barriers to employment for qualified workers, including immigrants or re-entrants, without adding mandates to employers in order to support the County’s workforce needs.

 - Support modernizing the immigration system.
 Apply reforms such as increasing visa limits in seasonal, temporary, and high skilled work visa categories to ease the workforce demands and challenges.

 - Connect Employers and Employees

-- Launch a process to secure the business community perspective on long-term transportation needs (roads, bridges, public transportation, etc.) to address maintenance and new needs, specifically related to the passage of the 2021 federal infrastructure bill.
+- Share the business community perspective on long-term transportation needs (roads, bridges, public transportation, etc.) to address maintenance and new needs.

 - Mobilize the community to advocate for the County’s top priority infrastructure needs and projects (including Route 222, Walnut Street Extension, and Congestion Improvements on Route 30 East and Route 23).